NaomiOrlandi/axis_of_rotation/README.md

 ## **Example**
 The folder [example_dataset](https://github.com/NaomiOrlandi/axis_of_rotation/tree/main/example_dataset) contains an example of data structure, usable with the application.
-In [projections](https://github.com/NaomiOrlandi/axis_of_rotation/tree/main/example_dataset/projections) 180 x-ray tomoographic projection images of a wooden cube with two holes are stored.
+In [projections](https://github.com/NaomiOrlandi/axis_of_rotation/tree/main/example_dataset/projections) 181 x-ray tomoographic projection images of a wooden cube with two holes are stored.
 The last angle of acquisition is 360°.
+The tilt angle of the sample rotation axis is known and it is 2°.
 In [flat](https://github.com/NaomiOrlandi/axis_of_rotation/tree/main/example_dataset/flat) and [dark](https://github.com/NaomiOrlandi/axis_of_rotation/tree/main/example_dataset/dark) are contained rispectively the flat and dark images of the same acquisition.

 The user has to insert the correct filepaths for the initial images and the corrected ones in the configuration file *configuration.ini*, the variable *angle* has to be 360 and *radius_neighborhood* can be any desired integer for the outliers filtering (in this example it is 5).